SomeGTAVCCodes/GTA-Vice-City-PS2/PS2 Mods - Quick Sheet.md

 		i) handling.dat - better vehicles
 		ii) object.dat	- make barriers destructible
 		ii) occlu.ipl	- set to all 0's
-		iii) add the 2004 peds.coll file to the 2003 version. iV) modify PAL elf (SLES_510.61) file to run in NTSC Mode - 60hz/ fps in PCSX2
+		iii) peds.coll  - add 2004 file to 2003 version.
+		iV) modify PAL elf (SLES_510.61) file to run in NTSC Mode - 60hz/ fps in PCSX2
+		v) Optional: Any textures or 3d models you want to swap.

-2. Cheats for Garage Editor & Vehicles Editor	= ".pnach" | ".ct" tables
+2. Cheats & Garage Vehicles Editor = ".pnach" | ".ct" tables

-3. Starter Save
+3. Starter Save:
-	i) using or modify existing ones, or create brand new using the cool stuff here.
+* use or modify existing ones, or create brand new using the cool stuff here.
-	* I have provided a starter save for people that i feel is better than anything available online currently (PAL).
+* I have provided a starter save for people that i feel is better than anything available online currently (PAL-2003).

 ---- Modding GTAVC PS2 - examples ----
-** After modifying files re-build .iso using imgburn default settings, or .pkg if on PS3.
+** After modifying files re-build .iso using imgburn default settings, then convert into .pkg if on PS3 | PS4.

 [60 hz/ NTSCV Mode for PAL]
 * Patch the PAL version to run in NTSC mode.
+* Note: This makes saves for the unmodified version incompatible and some loss of resolution.

 [Garage Editor]
-* see the .pnach file for codes to set any vehicle in a garage.
+* see the ".pnach" file for codes to set any vehicle in a garage.
-* store your vehicles data in text files and use .pnach or cheat engine to add them when you need them.
+* store your special vehicles data in text files and use ".pnach" or "cheat engine" to add them when you need them.
-* make clones for your journey, keep the others safe outside of the game.

-[Modify Game data files]
+[Examples: Modify Game data files]
+* See the MODS Folder for full info on each mod, these are just examples.

+// ----[Vehicles] ----- //
 [ORIGINAL]
 INFERNUS        1600.0 2.0 4.4 1.3 0.0 0.0 -0.3  70  2.00 0.55 0.50 5 260.0 35.0 4 P 19.0  0.52 0 30.0  1.8  0.19 0.37 1.00 95000 0.25 -0.17 0.5  0.4		2008484		1  1